sqitchers/sqitch.org/content/site.md

 -----------

 The content on this site is pulled from multiple sources.
-It is available under various licenses, and bugs reports should be directed to the appropriate
+It is available under various licenses, and bug reports should be directed to the appropriate
 repositories:

 *   Most of the "base" site content is hosted in the [sqitchers/sqitch.org]